esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 One issue you can look at is that the modal is not focused when it is opened on: https://workshop-design-people-skills.testingaccessibility.com/plan-your-trip/passes.html

+Marcy's suggestion on how to break that issue down:
 > "maybe I write this in a user story as a keyboard user, my focus should be sent into the modal dialogue on open." - Marcy
 > "And so part two to that would be as a keyboard user, I should not be able to access interactive items behind the modal dialogue if I have separate those out.
 Because they're different implementation tasks potentially really depends.
 Yeah, but maybe I scope those to be separate issues just to try and keep the size of them to be smaller." - Marcy

 ## Useful resources
 TODO: Add more  useful links.